Andrews Artistry

 What is your favorite or most motivational location in Denver?

-Stanley Marketplace is one of my favorite places, not only because of the history but because of all of the local events that happen there.
-Plus when I’m overwhelmed by people, there’s a great walking trail right outside of it.
+Stanley Marketplace is one of my favorite places, not only because of its history but also because of all the local events that happen there.
+Plus, when I’m overwhelmed by people, there’s a great walking trail right outside of it.

 Which advice did you receive that you felt was the best?